 A product expert’s professional development as a product manager usually depends on this experience.
 At times, associate product managers with a product manager internship before assuming the role.
 Other times, folks from the product team end up with a product manager internship as a means of professional development.

-Nowadays, product manager internships usually have additional requirements, such as experience in software development, user research, data analysis, and computer science.
+Nowadays, product manager internships usually have additional requirements, such as experience in:

 Product manager interns also have to work with other departments, program managers, and the management team.
 Therefore, excellent communication skills are a must.